Botswana Diamonds (LON:BOD) Shares Down 4.8% – Here’s Why

-Botswana Diamonds (LON:BOD – Get Free Report) last announced its quarterly earnings data on Wednesday, March 19th.
-The company reported GBX (0.02) ($0.00) EPS for the quarter.
+Botswana Diamonds (LON:BOD – Get Free Report) last posted its quarterly earnings data on Wednesday, March 19th.
+The company reported GBX (0.02) ($0.00) earnings per share (EPS) for the quarter.
 Botswana Diamonds had a negative return on equity of 10.66% and a negative net margin of 2,389.67%.

 About Botswana Diamonds